from a handpicked tutor in LIVE 1-to-1 classes

 - Find the sum of sample sizes.
 (50+80=130).

 - Divide the total number obtained in Step 3 by the number obtained in Step 4.
 So, 31/130=0.24.
-This decimal number represents 24% which is the required average percenatge.
+This decimal number represents 24% which is the required average percentage.

-Percentage can be calculated by dividing the value by the total value, and then multiplying the result by 100.
-The formula used to calculate percentage is: (value/total value)×100%.
+The percentage can be found by dividing the value by the total value and then multiplying the result by 100.
+The formula used to calculate the percentage is: (value/total value)×100%.

 What is Percentage Change?

-What is the Formula for Percent into Decimal?
+What is the Formula for Percentages into Decimals and Vice Versa?